kory75/R-360-3D-Printer/README.md

 ###Vitamins

-This section is not complet yet, It will be finalised throgh the next few days!
 We use allen bolts as as standard.
 We marked the other types when it is diviates (like Hex Head).

 ####Rods